I've owned a Berkey water filter for years, and I'm a big fan.

 Each filter has millions of microscopic pores that are big enough to allow water molecules to pass through but small enough to block many contaminants.
 That's the microfiltration part.

-It filters out sediment and rust as well as all kinds of organic and inorganic contaminants like bacteria and viruses, parasites, cysts, heavy metals, and chemicals.
+A Berkey water filter system reduces way too many contaminants to list.
+For starters, though, it works on sediment and rust as well as all kinds of organic and inorganic contaminants like bacteria and viruses, parasites, cysts, heavy metals, radiological contaminants, and chemicals.
 It also eliminates bad tastes and smells.

 See my article Quick Guide to Berkey Water Filter Contaminant Removal for an easy to understand infographic about the kinds of contaminants the Berkey can filter out.